gkrein/gkrein.github.io/research.md

 - **Confinement of quarks and gluons**: understanding the mechanisms responsible for these degrees of freedom to be permanently bound into hadrons.
 - **Dynamical mass generation**: how topopological gluon configurations in the QCD vacuum featuring massless gluon and essentially massless quarks lead to hadron masses.
 - **Properties of QCD matter**: equilibrium and nonequilibrium properties of matter under extreme conditions (high temperature, high density, strong magnetic fields).
-- **Quantum information science**: entanglement in quantum fuled theories with particular interest in QCD, simulation of lattice gauge theories on quantum hardware.
+- **Quantum information science**: quantum entanglement in quantum field theories with particular interest in QCD, simulation of gauge theories on quantum computers.

 ---